Russia's war on Ukraine latest: Zelenskiy wants tougher Europe, Putin evokes victory over Nazis | Law-Order

 Russia's war on Ukraine latest: Zelenskiy wants tougher Europe, Putin evokes victory over Nazis

-* EU countries will seek a deal on Friday on a European Commission proposal to set price caps on Russian oil products amid divisions between member states, diplomats said.
-WAR CRIMES INVESTIGATIONS

-* European Commission chief Ursula von der Leyen said that an international centre for the prosecution of the crime of aggression in Ukraine would be set up in The Hague.
-CORRUPTION CRACKDOWN

-* Ukrainian authorities raided an influential billionaire's home, part of what Zelenskiy said was a drive to root out corruption - seen as an effort to boost Kyiv's prospects of joining the European Union.
-(Compiled by Robert Birsel, Himani Sarkar and Mark Heinrich)
+CORRUPTION CRACKDOWN * A Ukrainian court has ordered the detention of a former deputy defence minister suspected of corruption, the State Bureau of Investigation said.
+Zelenskiy has said Kyiv is pursuing a drive to root out corruption - seen as an effort to boost Kyiv's prospects of joining the European Union.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)